tracylau/digitalpalidictionary.github.io/src/features.md

 ## Feedback

 One of the most important aspects of DPD is the feedback loop.
 When you spot a mistake, please click the link to correct it.
-That opens up a Google form which is prefilled with the headword.
+That opens up a Google form which is pre-filled with the headword.

 ![feedback](pics/features/feedback.png)